SMTorg/smt/doc/_src_docs/applications/ego.rst

 Bayesian Optimization
 ---------------------

-Bayesian optimization is defined by Jonas Mockus in (Mockus, 1975) as an optimization technique based upon the minimization of the expected deviation from the extremum of the studied function.
+Bayesian optimization is defined by Jonas Mockus in [1]_ as an optimization technique based upon the minimization of the expected deviation from the extremum of the studied function.

 The objective function is treated as a black-box function.
 A Bayesian strategy sees the objective